rwsite/updatepulse-server/README.md

 ## Introduction

 UpdatePulse Server allows developers to provide updates for plugins & themes not hosted on `wordpress.org` (if not compliant with the GPLv2 or later, for example), or for generic packages unrelated to WordPress altogether.
 It also allows to control the updates with license.
-Package updates may be either uploaded directly, or hosted in a Remote Repository, public or private, with the latest version of packages stored either locally or in the Cloud.
+Package updates may be either uploaded directly, or hosted in a Version Control System, public or private, with the latest version of packages stored either locally or in the Cloud.
 It supports Bitbucket, Github, Gitlab, and self-hosted installations of Gitlab for package updates ; S3 compatible service providers are supported for package storage.

 **The `main` branch contains a beta version of UpdatePulse Server.
 The `dev` branch contains an alpha version of UpdatePulse Server.
 For stable versions, please use releases.**